Frequently asked questions for holidaying in Ireland with your caravan or motorhome

 Are there rest areas along the motorways where caravans or motorhomes can be easily maintained?

 There are plenty of resting places along the coastal roads, where you can stretch your legs, enjoy the view, and of course take beautiful pictures.
 It is not intended that you stay longer on these rest areas, so it is often difficult to get to the parking lot for vehicles, which are higher than about 2.5 meters.
-Please note, if your caravan or mobile home is so high, you should plan the trip in advance so that you can already choose many places where you can easily hold.
+Please note, if your caravan or motorhome is so high, you should plan the trip in advance so that you can already choose many places where you can easily hold.
 It is always possible to stop on the way to take photos, but the final destination should be an authorized place to stay.
+There are rest areas/pull-in areas on the motorways for short rest stops.

 Most parks offer between 6 and 10 amps.
 The blue Euro male/female connection is standard.